Belly Fat Causes

 Belly Fat Causes – Check your Lifestyle for Clues

-To lose that harmful visceral belly fat, it is important to realise where it came from.
+To lose unhealthy visceral belly fat, it is important to realise where it came from.
 We must also consider that although our bodies are designed to function in the same way, our sex, unique genetics and lifestyle factors play a massive role in how our fat is stored throughout our lifetime.

 It is safe to say that by the age of 30 we should take an active interest in our hormonal levels and get them checked regularly.
 As you will come to find out, it is extremely important to acknowledge the power of the endocrine system, our hormones and keeping these levels within a healthy balance.